FOR IMMEDIATE RELEASE

 April 20, 2021

-STATEMENT FROM UCLA LATINO POLICY AND POLITICS INITIATIVE IN RESPONSE TO TODAY’S VERDICT IN THE DEREK CHAUVIN TRIAL
+STATEMENT FROM UCLA LATINO POLICY AND POLITICS INSTITUTE IN RESPONSE TO TODAY’S VERDICT IN THE DEREK CHAUVIN TRIAL

-Statement from Sonja Diaz, founding director of the UCLA Latino Policy and Politics Initiative in response to today’s verdict in the Derek Chauvin Trial:
+Statement from Sonja Diaz, founding director of the UCLA Latino Policy and Politics Institute in response to today’s verdict in the Derek Chauvin Trial:

 “Today’s guilty verdict in the trial of the murder of George Floyd is an incremental step in fixing a system that for far too long has devalued the lives of Black Americans with impunity.
 The jury’s verdict provides accountability that for so many others remains elusive, even when videos and other evidence makes it clear that they too deserve accountability.
 The deaths of Black Americans at the hands of police is driven by unjust systems that deny public safety and basic dignity on the basis of race.